greebt01/javascript-modern-js-for-react-devs/assignments.md

 ```

 ## Ex.
 9
-Write am arrow function named: `countS` that counts the number of words that end in "s":
+Create an arrow function named: `countS` that counts the number of words that end in "s":

 Usage:
 ```